simon-glitch/simon-glitch.github.io/projects/notes/The Republic/book-1.md

 Glaucon - CEPHALUS - SOCRATES

-Accordingly we went with Polemarchus to his house; and there we found his brothers Lysias and Euthydemus, and with them Thrasymachus the Chalcedonian, Charmantides the Paeanian, and Cleitophon the son of Aristonymus.
+Accordingly we went with Polemarchus to his house; and there we found his brothers Lysias and Euthydemus, and with them Thrasymachus the Chalcedonian, Charmantides the Paeanian, and Cleitophon ^(the son of Aristonymus).
 There too was Cephalus the father of Polemarchus, whom I had not seen for a long time, and I thought him very much aged.
 He was seated on a cushioned chair, and had a garland on his head, for he had been sacrificing in the court; and there were some other chairs in the room arranged in a semicircle, upon which we sat down by him.
 He saluted me eagerly, and then he said: --

 You don't come to see me, Socrates, as often as you ought: If I were still able to go and see you I would not ask you to come to me.
 But at my age I can hardly get to the city, and therefore you should come oftener to the Piraeus.
 For let me tell you, that the more the pleasures of the body fade away, the greater to me is the pleasure and charm of conversation.
 Do not then deny my request, but make our house your resort and keep company with these young men; we are old friends, and you will be quite at home with us.